 four-time Tony winning Broadway icon Audra McDonald.
 Boykin received his first

 Tony nomination for his performance.
-He is now in another hit Broadway musical
+He was in the hit Broadway musical

 what we’re getting at?
 You pass The Media Theatre dozens of times a year and perhaps don’t realize what is happening inside on the stage.
 Jesse Cline, artistic

 director for the theatre, certainly has quite a knack for casting.
 The actors

 are members of the Actors Equity Association, the Union of Professional Actors